blat-blatnik/McGraph-Graph-Editor/README.md

 Graphs can be saved and loaded from a custom file format (`.graph`).
 This format is completely lossless meaning graphs can be saved and loaded exactly as they are without any loss of information.
 Graphs can also be loaded from a "legacy" limited file format that is only supported because the assignment required it.
 However, this legacy format is lossy, visual customization of nodes and edges, as well as directionality of the edges cannot be saved.

-Graphs can be saved and loaded from the `file` menu in the menu bar.
+Graphs can be saved and loaded from the <kbd>file</kbd> menu in the menu bar.

 ### → find shortest path between two nodes